 FEED - Weekend Edition Sunday

-NPR's Lulu Garcia-Navarro and puzzlemaster Will Shortz play the puzzle with this week's winner Scott Meidroth from St. Louis.
+NPR's Lulu Garcia-Navarro and puzzle master Will Shortz play the puzzle this week with Matt Pallai of Denver, Colo.

 (Image credit: NPR)

 In fire-torn parts of the West, some people who are now safe struggle mightily when they again smell smoke or see an orange haze in the sky.
 That's normal, say therapists.
 And you can quench the fear.

 (Image credit: Noah Berger/AP)

 Boy transfers from Bible college.
 Boy meets girl.
 Girl joins a cult.
 Boy tries to save girl.
 NPR's Renee Montagne talks to R.O.
 Kwon about her first novel, The Incendiaries.

 Zimbabwe is holding its first elections since the ouster of President Robert Mugabe.
 The main challenger to his ruling party is a candidate who was barely born at the beginning of Mugabe's rule.